Before the Au Pair stay can begin both parties need to sign the Au Pair contract.

-The contract is of importance to protect everyone and to help to avoid any misunderstandings or problems during the stay.
+The contract is important for everyone’s protection and helps to avoid any misunderstandings or problems during the stay.
 It also ensures that all sponsoring organizations follow the US Government rules.

 Termination of the contract

-If the Host Family and the Au Pair have issues and they can’t find a solution to them, the contract may be terminated.
-The agency will try to place the participant that was not compatible with one family with a different family.
-We always recommend though to communicate with each other and to talk about any problem or misunderstanding that occurs!
+If the Host Family and the Au Pair have issues and can’t find a solution, the contract can be terminated.
+The agency will try to place the participant with a different family.
+We always recommend to communicating with each other, though, and talk about any problem or misunderstanding that occurs!
 It is important to remember that there are two different cultures that have to learn something about each other.
 Patience is really important.
-In case that the participant can not be placed again, she/he has to go back home.
+In case the participant cannot be placed again, they will have to go back home.

-The participant should also have a signed letter of invitation from the Host Family, including the information of the stay.
-After the plane has landed in the USA the border control might ask some questions about the stay.
-With this invitation letter she/he can prove the reason for her being in the USA.
+The participant will also receive a signed letter of invitation from Agent Au Pair, including the information about the stay.
+After the plane has landed in the USA border control might ask some questions about the stay.
+With this invitation letter they can prove the reason for them being in the USA.

-The Au Pair will also need all those documents for the visa application at the US embassy.
-If she/he forgets some of the documents, she/he will have to get a new appointment.
+The Au Pair will also need all these documents for the visa application process at the US embassy.
+If they forget some of the documents, they will have to get a new appointment.